krishnprakash/auth0-account-link-extension/README.md

 - Bundle file (`auth0-account-link.extension.VERSION.js`) is found in `/dist`
 - Asset CSS files are found in `/dist/assets`

-### 5. Publication Targets
+### 4. Publication Targets
 The workflow/script (`tools/cdn.sh`) uploads to S3:
 - Stable (no `beta` in version): `s3://assets.us.auth0.com/extensions/auth0-account-link/`
 - Beta (version contains `beta`): `s3://assets.us.auth0.com/extensions/develop/auth0-account-link/`

-We publish both an full version (eg: `1.2.3`), and a major.minor version (eg: `1.2`).
+We publish both a full version (eg: `1.2.3`), and a major.minor version (eg: `1.2`).
 The major.minor version will be overwritten on each publish, while the full version will NOT be overwritten.

-### 6. Caching & Re-Publishing
+### 5. Caching & Re-Publishing
-Increment the version to force a new publish.
+Stable: increment the version (e.g. `3.5.1`) to publish a new immutable full version plus updated major.minor alias.
+Beta: every run already creates a unique `<base>-beta.<RUN_NUMBER>`; no manual increment needed unless you change the base version.

-### 7. Testing a Beta or Candidate
+### 6. Testing a Beta or Candidate
 Because beta assets are isolated under `extensions/develop`, production consumers will not pick them up automatically.

-### 8. Promoting to Stable
+### 7. Promoting to Stable
-Once validated, remove the `-beta.*` suffix, bump to the final version (e.g. `3.5.0`), merge to `master` (or manually trigger on the release commit), and a stable publish will occur.
+Remove the `publish-beta` label, ensure `package.json` & `webtask.json` have the desired final version without any beta suffix (e.g. `3.5.0`), merge to `master`.
+A stable publish with immutable full version + refreshed major.minor alias occurs.